-Recommended Content Creation Workstations
+Recommended Video Editing Workstations

 Post-production of video and film is some of the most demanding work a computer can be called on to perform.
 Whether it is adding special effects and CGI, editing timelines and cropping footage, or rendering finished video to different formats, these creative endeavors really put computer hardware to the test.
 It is essential that your editing workstation be able to handle that load.
 Your time is money, and any time your workstation is down for repairs is costly.
 We understand that, and value the quality and reliability of our PCs above all else!

 What processor (CPU) is best for video editing?

 No matter what software you are using, a fast processor is critical to your video editing computer.
 However, different applications utilize the CPU in different ways.
 Some only need a high clock speed, while others also depend on having a lot of cores to process work in parallel.
 Even the type of codecs you work with can impact CPU usage and requirements!
 We have tailored the CPU selection in each of our recommended systems to match both the specific software package and in many cases the type of footage they are optimized for.

 What video card (GPU) is best for video editing?